bigsql/hive_fdw/HDP_CLOUDERA_INSTRUCTIONS.md

 ## Overview ##

-This HadoopFDW extension is built into the Windows, OSX & Linux distributions of [PostgreSQL by BigSQL](http://bigsql.org).
-It allows access to Hive tables from PostgreSQL.
+This HadoopFDW extension is built for the Linux distribution of [PostgreSQL by BigSQL] (http://bigsql.org).
+It allows access to Hive from PostgreSQL.

 This document elucidates the steps needed to run it against *CDH 5.5 Quickstart VM* and *HDP 2.4.0 on Hortonworks Sandbox VM*.

 ## Pre-Requisites ##

-Our latest testing has been with CDH 5.5 and HDP 2.4 from Windows, OSX and Linux using Java 8.
+Our latest testing has been with CDH 5.5 and HDP 2.4 from Linux using Java 8.
 For this document, we assume that you have downloaded and installed one of the following VMs:

 - *CDH 5.5 Quickstart VM*
   (from [Cloudera Quickstart Downloads](http://www.cloudera.com/downloads/quickstart_vms.html))